StevenBlack/vocab/readme.md

 ### bathos
 A fall from the sublime to the commonplace; often used to describe the plot of a play, a movie or a piece of fiction which tells how the mighty have fallen.
-The word should be distinguished from pathos (see pathos), which means evoking genuine pity or compassion.

 ### battologize